charlesinwald/catop/README.md

-Certainly!
-Below is a template for a README file for your project, which you can customize further as needed.
-This template assumes your project is named "CatOp" and focuses on displaying system metrics with a fun ASCII cat animation.
+[]: # Title: CatOp
+[]: # Description: A terminal-based system monitoring application with an ASCII cat animation.

 ---